 This post may contain affiliate links, my full disclosure can be read here.

 It’s hard to believe but Christmas is right around the corner.
-Our leaves are turning brilliant colours and falling from the trees but it won’t be long before it changes to snowflakes falling from the sky.
+Our leaves are turning brilliant colors and falling from the trees but it won’t be long before it changes to snowflakes falling from the sky.
 Really though Christmas songs and stories are wonderful all year don’t you think?

 I can’t be the only one to break out my favourite music in July!
 For the past month, we have been enjoying listening to some great stories from The Familyman’s Christmas Treasury – Audio Collection from The Familyman these are also available as Digital Downloads.

 The Familyman’s Christmas Treasury is a collection of 6 audio stories written by Todd Wilson and narrated by Jim Hodges.
 Stories range from 15 to 30 minutes in length.
 That’s the perfect time for car rides or an afternoon story while working on Christmas crafts.

 The CD version has 6 Christmas audio stories.
 You can also purchase the stories as digital downloads individually the download version has 8 Christmas stories which is what our family has been using.